linode/docs/docs/security/how-to-set-up-tinc-peer-to-peer-vpn.md

         WantedBy=multi-user.target
         ~~~

 9. The last step is to interchange host files between all nodes.
-So you will need to copy application and database servers host files to webserver and webserver's host file to both of them.
+You will need to copy application and database servers host files to webserver and webserver's host file to both of them.

     From `webserver`: